 Getting the most out of government grants

-With the Canada Education Savings Grant, you earn 20% on the first $2,500 you contribute each year to your child’s RESP to a maximum of $500 per child per year.
+With the Canada Education Savings Grant, you can earn 20% on the first $2,500 you contribute each year to your child’s RESP to a maximum of $500 per child per year.
 If you qualify for the additional CESG, you could earn an extra 10-20% on the first $500 contributed for an additional $100 per year.
 The combined lifetime maximum for CESG and A-CESG is $7,200 per child.
-Here are some ways you can receive the maximum $7,200 CESG grant:

-Sally opened an RESP for her newborn daughter and contributed $150 per month in the first year.
-The plan received $360 in CESG, leaving $140 in unused grant to ‘carry forward’ for future years.
-In the second year of the plan, Sally continued her monthly contributions and used $1,400 of her tax return money to make a “catch-up” payment, for a total contribution of $3,200.
-This enables her to receive the full $1000 in CESG that her two-year old daughter was eligible for.
-Sally plans to earmark ‘extra money’ each year to ensure she is able to collect the full CESG for her daughter.
+Sally opens an RESP for her newborn daughter and contributes $150 per month in the first year.
+The plan receives $360 in CESG, leaving $140 in unused grant to carry forward for future years.
+In the second year of the plan, Sally continues her monthly contributions and uses $1,400 of her income tax refund to make a “catch-up” payment, for a total contribution of $3,200.
+This enables her to receive $640 in CESG.

 to ensure you are taking advantage of all grants offered.
 Find out if you qualify for government grants with our RESP Grant Calculator